Goutham88/R-Peak-Detector-using-CNN-s/README.md

-“R-Peak Detection in Electrocardiogram Signals using Convolutional Neural Networks”.
+Detection of R-Peak in Electrocardiogram Signals using Convolutional Neural Networks.
+FrameWork used - KERAS